anoshenko/rui/README.md

 * RowAutoFlow (0) (text name "row") - Views are placed by filling each row in turn, adding new columns as necessary;

-* ColumnAutoFlow (1) (text name "colunm") - Views are placed by filling each column in turn, adding new columns as necessary;
+* ColumnAutoFlow (1) (text name "column") - Views are placed by filling each column in turn, adding new columns as necessary;

 * RowDenseAutoFlow (2) (text name "row-dense") - Views are placed by filling each row, adding new rows as necessary.
 "dense" packing algorithm attempts to fill in holes earlier in the grid, if smaller items come up later.